CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 to inform you about the current context of your application and about the application itself.

-They can be accessed as classic environment variables and can be used in your application to give you information about the current context of the application.
+They can be accessed as classic environment variables and can be used in your application to give you informations about the current context of the application.

  * `APP_ID` : the ID of the application.
 Each application has a unique identifier used to identify it in our system.
 This ID is the same than the one you can find in the information